pmmistry/WatsonAssistant-101/README.md

 Modify the `Welcome` node so it welcomes the user with the message `Hello.
 I am a mobile phone advisor.
 How can I help you?` by selecting the node, then changing the **Then Respond With** field.

-**Note the next few images in this section will come from an older Watson Assistant User Interface but logic will remail the same**
+**Note the next few images in this section will come from an older Watson Assistant User Interface but logic will remain the same**

 ![](./Images/20-dialog-welcome.jpg)